pmqs/Archive-SimpleZip/README.md

 ## Description

-Simple write-only interface from creation of Zip files.
+Simple write-only interface to allow creation of Zip files.

-This is a proof of concept.
+Please note - this is module is a prototype.
 The interface will change.

 ## Support

-This should be considered experimental software until such time that Perl 6 reaches an official release.
-However suggestions/patches are welcomed via github at
+Suggestions/patches are welcomed via github at

    https://github.com/pmqs/Archive-SimpleZip